kubewarden/docs/docs/writing-policies/go/07-automate.md

 This section describes how you can use GitHub Actions to automate tasks.

 The project scaffolding already includes all the GitHub actions you need.
-You can find the Actions in the `.github/workflows/ci.yml.template` file;
+You can find the Actions in the `.github/workflows/ci.yml.template` file.
-rename it to `.github/workflows.ci/yml` to enable them.
+Rename it to `.github/workflows.ci/yml` to enable them.

 You can adapt these principles to use a different CI system.